replab/replab/docs/docs/api_documentation_style.md

 	Matlab/Octave encodes integer values using double floating point numbers.
 Our convention is to name those values `integer`.
 In the rare case a primitive integer type is needed, we write that type precisely (as in `int32` or `uint32`).
 Big integers have type `vpi`, which is the name of the external library that supports them.

+	Permutations are stored using row double vectors containing integers, and are documented as `permutation`.
+Same convention for signed permutations, that are documented as `signed permutation`.

+	Strings represented as char arrays have type `char` (recent Matlab versions have a new `string` type which should not be confused with).

+	Function handles have type `function_handle`.

 5. Returns

    Explanation of the returned values and their types.
 We distinguish two cases.